Drug-Free Community Policy

 The College complies with the Higher Education Reauthorization Act Section 484(r) which states:

-(r) Suspension of eligibility for drug-related offences.
+- (r) Suspension of eligibility for drug-related offenses.

 (1) IN GENERAL: A student who has been convicted of any offense under any Federal or State law involving the possession or sale of a controlled substance shall not be eligible to receive any grant, loan, or work assistance under this title during the period beginning on the date of such conviction and ending after the interval specified in the following table: